 - The New Zealand fishing industry covers 60 percent of fisheries research costs.

 - New Zealand is ranked among the best performing fisheries nations in the world.

-- 97 percent of New Zealand's commercial catch is from sustainable stocks, according to Ministry for Primary Industries research.
+- 95 percent of New Zealand's commercially landed catch is from sustainable stocks, according to the Ministry for Primary Industries' latest Fish Stock Status report.

 - Sustainability of New Zealand fish stocks is ensured through a world leading Quota Management System (QMS) that controls harvest levels for each fish species and area.